hyperledger-labs/splice/README.md

     If you encounter issues, try exiting and reentering the directory to reactivate direnv.

 9. On MacOS, please install the following globally:
-   1. Envoy, by running: `brew update ; brew install envoy`
-   2. Firefox, by following the process here: <https://www.firefox.com>
+   1. Firefox, by following the process here: <https://www.firefox.com>

 ### Directory Layout